See You or Never

 First performed during her 2015 Shila Amzah: The Symbol of Love, International Press Conference.
 The song was officially released at Weibo Music on 21 May 2015.
-She described the song as "The song is about a girl considering letting go or not her boyfriend.This is a love story.
-If you understand the lyrics,you'll cry".
+She described the song as "The song is about a girl considering letting go of her boyfriend or not.
+This is a love story.
+If you understand the lyrics, you'll cry".

 Composition and lyrics

 At four minutes and forty seconds, "See You or Never" is a song with moderately slow and mid-fast tempo.
-Written by Liao Yu, the song is composed by her.
+The song was written by Liao Yu and composed by Shila.

 Release and promotion

 The song was first performed during her 2015 Shila Amzah: The Symbol of Love, International Press Conference at Mira Hotel, Hong Kong.

 The song was also an instant commercial success, and was the first song in Shila's career to peak at number one on Billboard of Metro Radio Station Hong Kong, and the first song to hold the top spot for more than one week at Weibo Music (released on 21 May 2015) making her single had heard via Weibo Music over 1 million in just 2 days.